 Our client, a medical device company in Galway are currently looking to recruit a Regulatory Affairs Specialist for their site.

-The job requires the person to work within the current regulatory environment and frameworks for all relevant markets that Aerogen wishes to market our products and to ensure in conjunction with the commercial requirements that all regulatory requirements for the individual markets are met and this involves a varied set of duties and responsibilities.
+The job requires the person to work within the current regulatory environment and frameworks for all relevant markets that my client wishes to market their products and to ensure in conjunction with the commercial requirements that all regulatory requirements for the individual markets are met and this involves a varied set of duties and responsibilities.

 In the absence of the Section Leader Regulatory Affairs, the Regulatory Specialist will report to the QA/RA Director.